putoutjs/printer/README.md

 - ✅ `maxElementsInOneLine` - count of `ArrayExpression` and `ArrayPattern` elements placed in one line.
 - ✅ `maxVariablesInOneLine` - count of `VariableDeclarators` in one line.
 - ✅ `maxPropertiesInOneLine` - count of `ObjectProperties` in one line.
+- ✅ `maxPropertiesLengthInOneLine` - maximum length of `Object Property`, when violated splits event if `maxPropertiesInOneLine` satisfies;
 - ✅ `roundBraces` - to output braces in a  single argument arrow function expressions: `(a) => {}` or not `a => {}`.

 ## Visitors API